 The California Mini-Corps program is a statewide program that places college students in local elementary and high schools in an effort to develop future teachers.
 College of the Desert students who join the Mini-Corps program will provide academic support to students from migrant family backgrounds and serve as a liaison between the child's parents and the local school systems.
 To be eligible to participate in the Mini-Corps program, a student should come from a migrant family background and be enrolled in 12 semester units.
-To learn more or to request an application, please call (760) 776-0124.
+To learn more or to request an application, please call (760) 862-1316 book vouchers, work study opportunities, resources for child care and academic support.
+To learn more about the California Work Opportunity and Responsibility to Kids (CalWORKs) call (760) 862-1343.